business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Challenge 1: Budgeting and finding the right partner

-EHRs are expensive and time-consuming – two characteristics we can’t overstate.
-Here are some tips for budgeting adequately and finding the right partner vendor:
+There’s no getting around the fact that EHRs are expensive and time-consuming.
+Here are some tips for budgeting adequately and finding the right partner vendor to ease your implementation:

-• Remember that you get what you pay for.
-Along with the need for a flexible budget, hospital leaders must understand that – as in many aspects of both life and business – you often get what you pay for, and the least expensive contractor isn’t always the right call.
-Leidos points out that the company offering the lowest estimate is likely to end up with cost overruns from recruiting and staffing shortages that can jeopardize your go-live date.
+• Remember that you get what you pay for with EHRs: When planning an EHR implementation, you often get what you pay for — and the least expensive contractor isn’t always the right call.
+As with many other commercial software implementations, choosing the company with the lowest estimate may result in cost overruns from recruiting and staffing shortages that can jeopardize your go-live date.
+Don’t be dazzled by a low estimate.
+Evaluate carefully and question precisely what the vendor will deliver.

 Did You Know?Did you know